As published on Wampaslayer.com August 22, 2016, 2016.

 I could literally talk about this game for hours.

 The combat system is your standard Final Fantasy fare.
-You can attack, cast spells that you’ve learned, use items, etc. In addition to these basics, each character had its own special ability.
+You can attack, cast spells that you’ve learned, use items, etc. In addition to these basics, each character had their own special ability.
 One character had a collection of tools that he could use with interesting effects, another went into wild trances where he could mimic the abilities of monsters that he ran with, and another had a collection of martial arts moves that he could pull off after inputting a specific combination of key presses on the gamepad, much like a Street Fighter game, just to name a few.

 Finally, this game had one of the best villains of all time, Kefka.
 He was a powerful mix of Batman’s Joker with Disney’s Maleficent.
 Power hungry, insane, twisted, and murderous, you loved to hate Kefka.
-And the game gave him most chilling of laughs, it was genius!
+And the game gave him the most chilling of laughs, it was genius!

 Final Fantasy II was a great release that featured some very standard fantasy elements, as well as some twists along the way.
 Breath of Fire is a good enough game that sees the protagonist gain the ability to transform into dragons!
 The Lufia series has some fun story to it.
 And finally, Secret of Evermore is a fun twist on Secret of Mana combat with a cool reagents system and a companion dog that changes appearance depending on where you are in the game to boot.